-Skiddy, Kansas, located on the boundary line between Morris and Geary Counties, got its start in 1869 by settlers from Pennsylvania and New Jersey organized by W.E.
+Skiddy, Kansas, located on the boundary line between Morris and Geary Counties, was founded in 1869 by settlers from Pennsylvania and New Jersey organized by W.E.
 Tomlinson.
-It is a ghost town today.
+Today, it is a ghost town.

-With the coming of the Missouri, Kansas & Texas Railway, the town was named for Francis Skiddy, an investor from New York who provided the railroad with money.
+With the coming of the Missouri, Kansas & Texas Railway, the town was named for Francis Skiddy, a New York investor who provided the railroad with money.
 In exchange for naming the town after him, Francis Skiddy volunteered to build a town hall for the community.

-The railroad line extended from Junction City to the north to Parsons, Kansas to the south.
-Skiddy became the first train station south of Junction City and a water tower was built there because of a couple of steep grades on the line both north and south of Skiddy.
+The railroad line extended from Junction City to the north to Parsons, Kansas, to the south.
+Skiddy became the first train station south of Junction City, and a water tower was built there because of steep grades on the line both north and south of Skiddy.

-That first year, there was only one general store built by a man named Joseph R. College, and a post office was established in November.
+In that first year, only one general store was built by Joseph R. College, and a post office was established in November.
 The town was named for a railroad man named Francis Skiddy of New York, a magnate of the old Union Pacific Railroad who controlled the northern extension of the Tebo and Neosho Railroad branch.

-In March 1879 the citizens of the small town changed its name to Camden because Francis Skiddy had never built the town hall that he promised.
+In March 1879, the citizens of the small town changed its name to Camden because Francis Skiddy had never built the town hall he had promised.

-In August 1883, the town name reverted back to Skiddy because there were too many other Camdens in the Nation.
+In August 1883, the town’s name reverted to Skiddy because there were too many other Camdens in the Nation.

 By the turn of the century, the town boasted a hotel, a couple of general stores, express and telegraph offices, and a money order post office.
 The population in 1910 was 90.